XSnelliusX/AR-Breakout-using-CV2/README.md

 Make sure your webcam is enabled, as the game uses real-time video feed to track your hand movements.

 ## Gameplay Controls

 - **Move your hand**: Place your hand in front of the camera, and adjust the position of your thumb and index finger to control the paddle.
 - **Avoid missing the ball**: Just like in the original game, prevent the ball from falling off the screen by bouncing it with your virtual paddle.
 - **Break all bricks**: The goal is to break all the bricks on the screen using the ball.

+## Test Files
+This repository also includes two test scripts that were used for experimenting with MediaPipe and collision detection.
+These files are not required to play the game but are helpful for understanding how the individual components work:

+- `bounzingBall.py`:
+This script tests a simple bouncing ball animation with boundary collision detection.
+It showcases how a ball can interact with the edges of the screen, changing direction and color upon impact.

+- `handRecognizion.py`:
+This script demonstrates how to use MediaPipe to detect and track hand landmarks in real-time, focusing on the thumb and index finger.
+It draws the detected hand landmarks on the webcam feed for visual feedback.

+These files were developed as experiments to test functionality and do not directly contribute to the game.